TheJacksonLaboratory/jax-omero-transfer/README.md

 - Imports the files destination-side as orphans;
 - Uses the generated XML to reproduce the links that existed originally.

+This is a VERY limited tool right now - we would love to have more people contributing to it, be it through suggestions/issues but, most importantly, with PRs!

 ## Requirements

 You need to have the python packages in `requirements.txt` installed, plus `rsync` installed at system level.